C2. Equations and Inequalities

 Point out that the coloured dots make it easier to see the quantity of each object.

-Present one of the 10 frames with dots that correctly represent the contents of goody bag A. Encourage students to relate the number of dots in the frame to the amount of items in goody bag A by asking questions such as:
+Present one of the ten frames with dots that correctly represent the contents of Goody Bag A. Encourage students to relate the number of dots in the frame to the amount of elements in Goody Bag A by asking questions such as:

-• How many green dots are there in the 10 frame?
+• How many green dots are there in the ten frame?

 • Which objects in the bag are represented by the green dots?